BUDGET$50.0M

 Detailed Financial Report

-Marking its arrival in 1989, Ginger Ale Afternoon positioned itself as a Comedy film aiming for mass appeal.
+In the competitive landscape of 1989, Ginger Ale Afternoon debuted as a Comedy / Romance film with significant commercial expectations.
 The production path for this project involved significant capital, with a reported budget of approximately $50.0M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory